-Living in the Hudson River Valley (Ulster County NY) and The Valley's Celebrity
+Living in the Hudson River Valley (Ulster County NY): History, Flavor, Personalities

 I live in an area that oozes beauty, history and celebrity from its mountains to its rivers.
 The Hudson Valley in New York State.
 The Hudson Valley was inhabited mostly by the Algonquin speaking Mahican Indians and Munsee Native American people when the Europeans arrived in the 17th Century.
 Henry Hudson sailed his ship, the Half Moon, into New York Bay and traveled 150 miles up the river.
 The first Dutch settlement was in 1610.